stone0090/OfficeTools.Pdf2Image.Word2Image/README.md

 OfficeTools.Pdf2Image.Word2Image
 ================================

-this tool is used for Pdf2Image and Word2Image.
+This project is mainly used to convert pdf to image and convert word to iamge.

+If you have some other good method, welcome to offer your to code.